nunet/device-management-service/tokenomics/README.md

     // PlatformFee is the fee charged by the platform for the fixed job.
     PlatformFee int
 }
 ```

 ---

-**tokenomics.payments.PeriodicPricing:** Consists of information related to the periodic pricing model, including the cost, period, usage limits, and platform fee.
+**tokenomics.PeriodicPricing:** Consists of information related to the periodic pricing model, including the cost, period, usage limits, and platform fee.

 ```go
 goCopy code